 Similarly, now that virtually anyone can apply for a job online, they do — even though most applicants do not meet the job requirements.
 Often, the yield from a job posting is a measly 1%.
 Consequently, recruiters have to plow through 99 unqualified resumes just to get the one that’s halfway decent.

-850 Million LinkedIn Member Profiles
+1.3 Billion LinkedIn Member Profiles

-Of course, that brings us to LinkedIn and its 850+ million members.
+Of course, that brings us to LinkedIn and its 1.3 billion members.
 With all those LinkedIn members just sitting there, you’d think you’d find the perfect hire in little to no time.
 But it is not that easy.
 Consequently, sifting through hundreds of millions of candidate profiles on LinkedIn is often an exercise in frustration.
 Of course, it is not your fault.
 Electronic profiles are not viable candidates.
 They never were.
 They are, in effect, a breathtaking digital mirage.

 RecTech Does Not “Solve” Executive Recruiting